Southern California Bight Regional Monitoring Program

 Southern California’s environmental management community relies on the Southern California Bight Regional Monitoring Program to better direct resources and to maintain focus on the areas and issues that pose the greatest threats to ecosystem integrity.
 Bight participants agree upfront on the courses of action they would take depending on the study findings.
 Program participants also use the Bight program to develop coordinated, follow-up studies outside the program, and to shape future directions for Bight program studies.

-The sixth cycle of the program – known as Bight ’18 because field sampling commences in 2018 – builds on the collaborative spirit and commitment to scientific excellence that have been hallmarks of Bight regional monitoring since its inception in 1994.
-As with past program cycles, Bight ’18 participants have revised and reworked about half of the program’s studies.
-The five major study elements in Bight ’18 strike a balance between the need to track ecosystem trends over time, and evolving the program to remain responsive to pressing issues of management concern in coastal Southern California.
+The seventh cycle of the program – known as Bight ’23 because field sampling commences in 2023 – builds on the collaborative spirit and commitment to scientific excellence that have been hallmarks of Bight regional monitoring since its inception in 1994.
+As with past program cycles, Bight ’23 participants have revised and reworked multiple program studies.
+The seven major study elements in Bight ’23 strike a balance between the need to track ecosystem trends over time, and evolving the program to remain responsive to pressing issues of management concern in coastal Southern California.

-• Trash tracks the extent to which trash has spread across aquatic environments on land and at sea, and the types and abundance of trash in these settings.
-Standardized trash-surveying methodologies also are being developed for watersheds via this study.
+- Trash and Microplastics tracks the extent to which trash has spread across aquatic environments on land and at sea, and the types and abundance of trash in these settings.
+The Bight program is test-driving newly developed statewide sample collection and measurement methods for quantifying microplastics levels in Bight habitats.